paps/dotfiles/README.md

 	* `gap_y` depends on the Xorg position of the left monitor, should be the same as `time_conkyrc` + 154
 	* Identify the network interface to monitor (`downspeedf`, `downspeedgraph`, `upspeedf` and `upspeedgraph`)
 	* If relevant, uncomment the battery section and identify it (`battery_short` and `battery_time`)

+**Asahi:** Special `.notch.dist` conky templates are available, these should be used as a starting point instead.
+Use `obconf` to adjust dock position and margins (a 60px top margin seems perfect).

 ### Desktop notifications